luxonis/depthai-docs-website/source/pages/tutorials/device-pointcloud.rst

 A few improvements could be made, as:

 - The camera matrix is hard-coded into the NN model.
-This means users would have to create their own NN models, which adds unnecesary package dependencies (pytorch, onnx, onnxsim, blobconverter).
+This means users would have to create their own NN models, which adds unnecessary package dependencies (pytorch, onnx, onnxsim, blobconverter).
 - It's fairly slow - pointcloud calculation (without visualization) runs at ~19FPS for 640x400 depth frames.

 Since the camera matrix (intrinsics) is static, the part below in red could be calculated once instead of being calculated